fatih/vim-go/README.md

 * Automatically import packages
 * Compile and build package
 * Run quickly your snippet
-* Run tests and see any errors in quick window
+* Run tests and see any errors in quickfix window
 * Lint your code
 * Advanced source analysis tool with oracle
 * Checking for unchecked errors.